emustanski/angularproject/angularproject/README.md

 ### Not logged in users

 All guests can take a look at home page, about us page, ads catalog, login, register and of course 404 Not Found Page.

 Options to log in or sign up with Google, Email and Password and also option to reset your password.

+On home page everyone can see the latest three added ads.
 ### Logged in users

 Logged in users will be able to create, update, edit and delete their own ads.